frioux/blog/content/posts/useful-vim-features.md

 using a plugin that hooks into the Language Server Protocol, using `Ctrl-X Ctrl-O` will tell Vim to ask for completions for things like "what variables are currently in scope?" or "what methods are present on this variable?".

+*Editor: I wrote a little bit about [defining your own omni-completion here](/posts/hugo-unix-vim-integration/#tag-completion).*

 ## Other modes